Shkunn/TRACKIN_DVIC/README.md

 * Type de Carte : Arduino MEGA
 * Processor : ATmega 2560

-The demo work with a website alon with two servers !
+All the actions you have to do is explained in the Interface Github !
 To see all the detail about this part check this repo : <https://github.com/Polpii/rex_Interface>

 ## PERFORMANCE